semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ### Contributing through Semgrep App (recommended)

-Publish rules in the open-source Semgrep Registry and share them with the Semgrep community to help more people benefit from your rule-writing efforts and contribute to the field of software security.
+Publish rules in the open-source Semgrep Registry and share them with the Semgrep community to help others benefit from your rule-writing efforts and contribute to the field of software security.
 To contribute and publish rules to the Semgrep Registry, follow these steps:

 1. Go to [Semgrep App Editor](https://semgrep.dev/orgs/-/editor).
 2. Click **Create New Rule**.